Becheler/Becheler.github.io/my_collections/_posts/2025-12-26-policy-based-design.md

 - **Orthogonal Design** has you write 1 new component (total: 8 components for 36 combinations)
 - **Coupled Design** has you write 24 new switch branches or classes (total: 36 implementations)

 That's the power of orthogonality: you escape combinatorial hell by making your dimensions truly independent.
-It's a good, SOLID ariane thread to follow.
+It's a good, SOLID Ariadne's thread to follow.
 But there are so many ways to extract, apply and compose components.
 How to chose?

 ## Quick and Dirty approach: enums and switch